Training and Mentoring Workshop Details

 You must follow requirements and carry out tasks according to your job role and responsibilities at all times.

-PPE (Safety Glasses, Safety Helmet, Cut-resistant Safety Gloves, Safety Boots, and High Visibility Garment - TTMCW17 (Orange)) is required for this training.
+PPE (Safety Glasses, Safety Helmet, Cut-resistant Safety Gloves, Safety Boots, Long Pants and High Visibility Garment - TTMCW23 (Orange)) is required for this training.

 Unit Standard 31961 - Explain the requirements for the worksite under temporary traffic management